fdelgadom/deep-reinforcement-learning/p1_navigation/Report.md

 ### Plot of Rewards

-Environment solved in 547 episodes.
-Average Score: 15.01
+Environment solved in 374 episodes.

 ## Ideas for Future Work